 The Group has obtained the right to use certain properties as its factory complex and office premises through tenancy agreements.
-The leases run for a period of 3 to 5 years (2021: 5 years), at the end of which period all terms are renegotiated.
+The leases run for a period of 3 to 5 years (2022: 3 to 5 years), at the end of which period all terms are renegotiated.